ALW93/App-Academy/7.13-7.17/Wednesday/Flashcards.md

 - Array#splice has two required arguments: a target index and a number of elements to remove

+- If you only pass the first argument (target index), it will just cut out the rest of the array from that target index.

 - Array#splice can additionally accept any number of additional arguments representing values to be inserted

 ---